QUICK SUMMARY

 Introduction to Tree Medicine & Forest Bathing

-Not to be confused with hiking or any sort of exercise, the key to shinrin-yoku is to connect with nature through your six senses.
-Considered a bridge between the human experience and the natural world, one of the key components of forest bathing is being submersed in nature as volatile organic compounds (VOCs) are being emitted by the surrounding trees and plants.
-And, as we so we know, those VOCs are essential oils.
+Considered a bridge between the human experience and the natural world, one of the key components of forest bathing is being surrounded by the volatile organic compounds released by trees, flowers, and plants.
+These compounds are part of the aromatic language of the forest.
+And as we know, those VOCs are closely related to essential oils.

 And this became the springboard for our newest book, The Essential Oils Apothecary.